 2016 Eight year most influential regular paper award

-[ARV+10] Wil van der Aalst, Vladimir Rubin, Eric Verbeek, Boudewijn van Dongen, Ekkart Kindler & Christian Günther
+[ARV+10] Wil van der Aalst, Vladimir Rubin, Eric Verbeek, Boudewijn van Dongen, Ekkart Kindler & Christian Günther Process mining: a two-step approach to balance between underfitting and overfitting

 In: Journal on Software and Systems Modeling (SoSyM), Volume 9, Issue 1, pp. 87-111, Springer, January 2010.